Oscan language: S

 In Oscan, s between vowels did not undergo rhotacism as it did in Latin and Umbrian; but it was voiced, becoming the sound /z/.
 However, between vowels, the original cluster rs developed either to a simple r with lengthening on the preceding vowel, or to a long rr (as in Latin), and at the end of a word, original rs becomes r just as in Latin.
 Unlike in Latin, the s is not dropped, either Oscan or Umbrian, from the consonant clusters sm, sn, sl: Umbrian `sesna "dinner," Oscan kersnu vs Latin cēna.

+Morphology

+Noun declension

+Oscan nouns can have one of the seven cases: nominative, vocative, accusative, genitive, dative, ablative and locative (the last being vestigial in classical Latin).
+Oscan nouns, like in Latin, are divided into multiple declension patterns.

+First-declension nouns

+The first declension in Oscan has three primary differences from Latin.